Påhlman family: Origins

 The County of Ravensberg in a 1645 map from the Theatrum orbis terrarum atlas.
 The parish of Hille is located within this region of Westphalia.

-The family is described as an ancient uradel noble family with origins tracing to the Middle Ages.
+The family is described as an ancient Uradel noble family with origins tracing to the Middle Ages.
 A genealogical tree presented at a heraldic conference in Mitau in 1903 traced the von Pohlmann family from 1380 to 1735.
 While details of this early lineage are not fully known, this record documents the family's medieval origins.

 The Påhlmans came from Westphalia, in the parish of Hille in the county of Ravensberg, where they held the estate Pohlmannsche Hof (later Meyerhof).
 The family was also connected to the nearby Hofgut von Oeynhausen (later Reimlers Hof) through the marriage of Susanne Pohlmann (1644–1728) to Colonel Johann Ernst Heinrich von Oeynhausen.
 In 1728, the estate passed to Christian Friedrich Pohlmann.

 The family's original arms — an arm holding a ring — are documented on the estate's gatehouse, which was built between 1699 and 1703.
 The village's Protestant church provides further evidence of the family's long-standing presence.
 Early burials recorded there include Hermann Pohlmann and his son Johan (1619–1622).
 In 1725, a significant later contribution was made by Susanne Pohlmann, who donated the altar to the church in Hille, which is adorned with both of their family crests.

 The Evangelische Kirche in Hille, dating to 1523.
 The Pohlmann family is connected to the church through burials and an altar endowed by Susanne Pohlmann and her husband.

 From Westphalia, members of the family are recorded in Poland and later in Livonia.

-This early presence in Livonia is evidenced by established landholdings, including Pollmannland near Ascheraden (before 1557) and Planup manor, held by Hector Polemann from 1591 to 1598.
-Branches of the family were counted among the nobility of the Polish-Lithuanian Commonwealth, and their presence is noted in the Duchy of Courland from the 16th century, specifically in the town of Candau.
+This early presence in Livonia is evidenced by established landholdings, including Pollmannland near Ascheraden (now Aizkraukle, Latvia) before 1557 and Planup manor, held by Hector Polemann from 1591 to 1598.
+Branches of the family were counted among the nobility of the Polish-Lithuanian Commonwealth, and their presence is noted in the Duchy of Courland from the 16th century, specifically in the town of Candau (now Kandava, Latviva).
 Records from this period include a "Captain Pohlmann" noted in 1624, though his identity is unclear, and a distinct coat of arms featuring three acorns, associated with a "Jürgen Pollmann" in Courland in 1624.

 By the late 16th century, bearers of the name appear as councillors in Reval between 1550 and 1587, and members of the family are recorded near Dorpat (Alt-Pigant) around 1600.
 Contemporary figures named Jürgen, Wilhelm, and Johann are attested, although early links between them are not fully documented.
-The earliest confirmed patriarch is Hans Polman, a county clerk (Swedish: amtskrivare) in Padis, St. Matthias parish in 1603.
+The earliest confirmed patriarch is Hans Polman, a county clerk (amtskrivare) in Padis, St. Matthias parish in 1603.
 His son, Jürgen Polman the Elder (d. before 1641), entered the service of Duke Karl of Södermanland in 1600, establishing the foundation for the family's long-standing service to the Swedish Crown.
 His sons, Jöran Polman the Younger (d. before 1636) and Claus Pohlmann (d. c.
 1696), became the respective progenitors of the Swedish "Påhlman" and Estonian "von Pohlmann" branches.